rq/rq/workers.md

 ### Worker names

-Workers are registered under their names, see [monitoring](./monitoring.html).
+Workers are registered under their names, see [monitoring][m].
 By default, the name of a worker is equal to the concatenation of the current hostname and the current PID.
 To override this default, specify the name when starting the worker, using the `--name` option.

+[m]: {{site.baseurl}}monitoring/

 ## Taking down workers